rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 in the prolog or scripting block scope.
 The following properties are defined for *variable declarations*:

+1. The *is external* property is true if the variable is an *external variable*.

 1. The *variable type* property is the `SequenceType` associated with the declaration, if specified.

+1. The *expression* property is the expression that is used to evaluate the value of this variable.
+For external variables this is only used when a value is not provided from the caller of the module.

 ##### 5.5.3 Variable Bindings